MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/test-surface-hub-apps-using-visual-studio.md

 # Test Surface Hub apps using Visual Studio
 The Visual Studio simulator provides an environment where you can design, develop, debug, and test Universal Windows Platform (UWP) apps, including apps that you have built for Microsoft Surface Hub.
 The simulator does not use the same user interface as Surface Hub, but it is useful for testing how your app looks and behaves at the Surface Hub's screen size and resolution.

-For more information, see [Run Windows Store apps in the simulator](https://msdn.microsoft.com/library/hh441475.aspx).
+For more information, see [Run UWP apps in the simulator](https://msdn.microsoft.com/library/hh441475.aspx).

 ## Add Surface Hub resolutions to the simulator
 To add Surface Hub resolutions to the simulator: